cgob/codonDT_snakemake/README.md

 5. Merge FASTQ files run from the sample according to the the sample spreadsheet definition.
 6. STAR alignment to genome with inline adapter clipping (defined in the configuration file).
 7. Bam files indexing.
+8. Positions of the 5’-end or 3’-end of the reads at the gene start codon are computed genome-wide for each read size in each frame.
+Respective density plots are reported for further verification by the user.
-8. Read counts and cds positions are retrieved.
+9. Read counts and cds positions are retrieved.
+The 5’- or 3’-end position of the read is shifted according to the A-site offset specified in the file computed at step 8.
-9. Parse the downloaded cds file to be used as a reference in the GLM fit.
+10. Parse the downloaded cds file to be used as a reference in the GLM fit.
-10. Load the parsed and read count files to generate the matrix for the fit.
+11. Load the parsed and read count files to generate the matrix for the fit.
-11. Gene and position filtering.
+12. Gene and position filtering.
 Fit the generalized linear model with the `glm4` function.
-12. Compute coefficients p-value and rescale the coefficients according to our convention (see method section in the paper).
+13. Compute coefficients p-value and rescale the coefficients according to our convention (see method section in the paper).
-13. Plot single and codon-pair dwell time heatmaps as well as fragment size distribution.
+14. Plot single and codon-pair dwell time heatmaps as well as fragment size distribution.
+15. Output tables with p-values, standard errors, t-values and p-values.

 Note that when RNA-seq and Ribo-seq are provided for the same sample, RNA-Seq is fitted first and used as an GLM offset in the Ribo-seq fit to reduce library preparation bias.